Pelk89/TF_Custom_Training_Callbacks/README.md

     return self.cooldown_counter > 0
 ```

-When we analyze the class we will see for example the explanation for the arguments that can be passed to the *__init__* method of the class.
-We will go into detail about the important arguments for this tutorial.
+When we analyze the class we will see for example the explanation for the arguments that can be passed to the *\_\_init\_\_* method.
+Some of the arguments are listed below.
 A more detailed overview can be found at Keras [ReduceLROnPlateau](https://keras.io/api/callbacks/reduce_lr_on_plateau/) documentation.

 **Arguments**